 Westside School was founded 33 years ago by a group of West Seattle co-op educators and parents who wanted a positive, self-esteem building school experience and age-appropriate curriculum for their children.

-Eleven kindergartners signed up for what was then “Westside School for Young Children” fall 1981 in rented church space.
+Eleven kindergartners signed up for what was then “Westside School for Young Children” in the fall of 1981 in rented church space.

-After several moves, in 1993, Westside negotiated a lease with Highline School District for the North Shorewood School building on 28th Avenue SW, in the south end of West Seattle.
-The school shared the space with several non-profits, and then eventually with co-tenant Explorer West Middle School.
+In 1993, after several moves, Westside negotiated a lease with Highline School District for the North Shorewood School building on 28th Avenue SW, in the south end of West Seattle.
+The School shared the space with several non-profits, and then eventually with co-tenant Explorer West Middle School.